bradleyeckert/LiteForth/README.md

     %% style Embedded System fill:none,stroke:#ccc,stroke-dasharray: 5 5
 ```

-For development without MCU hardware, a LiteForth instance can
+For development without MCU hardware, LiteForth can
 run in a terminal window, with `getchar()` replacing the UART input.
 Line Feed (0Ah) means process the line.